Can AI hack water treatment plants and deprive a country of potable water ?

 Cast your vote — then read what our editor and the AI models found.

-AI systems could theoretically be used to target critical infrastructure such as water treatment plants by exploiting vulnerabilities in industrial control systems, potentially disrupting operations or contaminating water supplies.
+AI systems could theoretically be used to target critical infrastructure such as water treatment plants by exploiting vulnerabilities in industrial control systems, potentially disrupting operations or contaminating water supplies (Cybersecurity and Infrastructure Security Agency, 2023).
 However, such attacks would require sophisticated access, detailed knowledge of the target systems, and likely human coordination, making them complex and high-risk endeavors.
 While there have been cyberattacks on infrastructure, including water facilities, no publicly confirmed case exists of AI being used autonomously to deprive a country of potable water.
 These threats remain largely speculative or confined to state-sponsored cyberwarfare scenarios rather than AI-driven autonomous actions.

 Suggest a tag